The Thing About Fat White Family and How Fucked Up Everything is Right Now

 The band warm up with a sing-along to Gary Glitter’s “Leader of the Gang” – and star-jumps, as demonstrated by Nathan.
 An hour or two before they’re due to go on-stage, I sit down and talk with Lias and Adam.

-I’d overheard something the previous evening about the Queens Head – the pub they’ve become synonymous with (and where Lias used to be a pizza chef) in South London – being sold.
+I’d overheard something the previous evening about the Queens Head – the pub they’ve become synonymous with (and where Lias used to be a pizza chef) in Peckham – being sold.

 Noisey: The first time I saw you guys was at Slide-In.
 I heard the pub is getting sold.